 - Yarra River (river cruises/parks/dining/shopping)

 - Parliament House & Treasury Gardens – photo stops

 - Margaret Court Arena (events)

-- Select a hotel with included full buffet breakfast so you won’t need to eat until later (maybe dinner) reducing your daily food costs
+- Select a hotel with included full buffet breakfast.
+This way you won’t need to eat until maybe dinner reducing your overall costs

-- Take a power pack for your phone although The District Docklands and some coffee shops like Starbucks have charging ports for customers
+- Take a power pack for your phone.
+The District Docklands and some coffee shops have charging ports for customers

 - Art and sculptures are everywhere so have your camera ready

 - Snack before any big events so you can get your meal after the lines have died down

 - It’s great to have a plan but it’s more important to…